tv3636/forgotten-market/posts/forgotten-souls.md

 The [official contract](https://etherscan.io/address/0x31158181b4b91a423bfdc758fc3bf8735711f9c5#code)

-You may find the whitelist, motiviation, and auditable Dune SQL Query used [to generate the whitelist here](https://gist.github.com/cryppadotta/df2e29112ab131fa371336b417278d3c)
+You may find the whitelist, motivation, and auditable Dune SQL Query used [to generate the whitelist here](https://gist.github.com/cryppadotta/df2e29112ab131fa371336b417278d3c)

 💀 The Great Burning will be held on All Hallows Eve 💀

 May the gods look favorably on your choices

+## More Resources

+We've also written more about the _Forgotten Souls_ collection which you can read about in the [Forgotten Souls Collectors Guide](/posts/forgotten-souls-collectors-guide)